 Sunday – 11:00 AM (Morning Prayer at 10:45)

-The Rev'd Dr. Thomas Curran or the Chaplain celebrates the Holy Communion in a simple, intimate fellowship.
-Sometimes, a student choir is formed to lead musical worship.
+The Rev'd Dr. Thomas Curran celebrates the Holy Communion in a simple, intimate fellowship.
+A student choir leads the worship through music (contact Alan Rempel at firstname.lastname@example.org if you wish to sing!).
 This is an opportunity to welcome and worship alongside members of the broader Halifax community.

 Daily Holy Communion

 Monday at 5:00 PM; Tuesday and Wednesday at 8:00 AM; & Friday at 12:15 noon

 The mystery of the Holy Communion, by which we are made partakers with Christ of the divine life and and members one of another, is central to the life and mission of the Chapel.
 As such, there is a simple, short Holy Communion service every day (without choir or sermon) during which we reflect quietly and inwardly on the Gospel for the week.